slumpbuster/BankingApp/Standalone/README.md

   - **/index.test.js** - Test start file
   - **/.env - not in repo, needs created (Variables Needed: MONGO_URL, ALGORITHM, SECRETKEY, EXPIRES, APIKEY, AUTHDOMAIN, PROJECTID, STORAGEBUCKET, MESSAGINGSENDERID, APPID, MEASUREMENTID, PORT)
   - **/MERN-Banking.png** - App Diagram
-- **/Create-React-App** - React App
-  - **/public/bank.png** - Image/Logo of a bank
-  - **/public/favicon.ico** - Icon to be used if saved as a Favorite/Bookmark
-  - **/public/index.html** - Start-up file to be opened by browser
-  - **/public/users.json** - Contains the starting data (list of users/accounts)
-  - **/src/App.css** - Stylesheet file that positions objects, controls text, colors, and layout
-  - **/src/App.js** - Contains the routing and UserContext Global state
-  - **/src/index.css** - Stylesheet file that positions objects, controls text, colors, and layo
-  - **/src/index.js** - Contains the ReactDom
-  - **/src/alldata.js** - Contains the React code to show the data stored in Global State
-  - **/src/Components/context.js** - Contains the main React code to show the various pages as well as the code to standardize the layout
-  - **/src/Components/createaccount.js** - Contains the React code to show the form to Create a new Account
-  - **/src/Components/deposit.js** - Contains the React code to allow the logged in user to deposit into their account
-  - **/src/Components/home.js** - Contains the React code to show the home/welcome page
-  - **/src/Components/login.js** - Contains the React code to show the login form
-  - **/src/Components/navbar.js** - Contains the React code to create the navbar with proper routes
-  - **/src/Components/withdraw.js** - Contains the React code to allow the logged in user to withdraw from their account
-  - **/src/Middleware/logic.js** - Contains most of the logi for login and validation
-  - **/src/Middleware/styles.js** - Contains the javascript defined styles

 ---------